Stockport County F.C.: Supporters and rivalries

-With both Manchester United and Manchester City F.C. located around 7 mi from Edgeley Park, Stockport County has always vied with top level clubs for local support.
+With both Manchester United and Manchester City F.C. located around 7 mi from Edgeley Park, Stockport County has always vied with top-level clubs for local support.
 During the mid-1960s, the Football League introduced a minimum admission price for all clubs in the four professional tiers, attempting to boost revenue for smaller clubs.
 It had the opposite effect in places like Stockport, where many other league clubs were in relatively close proximity.
 As a result, County moved all their home games to Friday evening, which generated larger crowds and extra business in surrounding pubs and restaurants.

 In 2004, the club attracted a crowd of more than 20,000 for one of its tour matches in China.
 Stockport were watched by 22,000 in Yingkou against their then sister side Stockport Tiger Star.
 It is possible this attendance was a result of County's association with their affiliate team, and Tiger Stars' name change to include 'Stockport' two years before.

 The 2006–07 season saw the club average the fourth highest average attendance in League Two.
 There was a further increase the following season with Stockport's away support outnumbering home supporters on a number of occasions.
 Stockport County had an average away attendance of over 900, the highest in the division.
 The club set a National League North record attendance, when 4,797 people attended a home fixture with F.C.
 United in December 2015.
 This attendance was broken again three times in the following three seasons.

 The support from County fans has often been cited by managers and players, with the fans influence likened to having a twelfth player on the field.
 Between the 2006–07 and 2009–10 seasons, the squad number 12 was allocated to the 'Blue & White Army', in reference to the fans being the team's 12th man.
 However, for the 2010–11 season, the number reverted to one of the players.
 It was given back to the fans upon the club's return to the National League in 2019.

-Some famous Stockport County fans have included darts player Tony O'Shea and singer-songwriter Daz Sampson.
+Some famous Stockport County fans include darts players Tony O'Shea and Nathan Aspinall, singer-songwriter Daz Sampson, Blossoms bassist Charlie Salt, and Southampton and England under 21 defender, Taylor Harwood-Bellis.
 O'Shea has written articles in the club's matchday programme and has also worn County's colours in all of his televised darts matches.
-Sampson became a lifelong member of the Stockport County Supporters' Trust after he released "The Tinpot County Song", which paid tribute to the team's Football League record of nine consecutive wins without conceding a goal.
+Sampson became a lifelong member of the Stockport County Supporters' Trust after he released "The County Song", which paid tribute to the team's Football League record of nine consecutive wins without conceding a goal.